laguna colorada

 Because Laguna Colorada is located in such a remote area, almost all visitors make the trip as a part of a 4×4 jeep tour.
 The most popular Laguna Colorada jeep tours depart from Uyuni, and include a guided tour of the Salar de Uyuni Salt Flats as part of the trip.

-While you can overland and drive independently to the site – it’s an increasingly popular #vanlife destination! – for most travelers taking a jeep tour is the best way to go.
-Not only is it important to know your way around out in the desert, but it’s the most cost-effective way to get here.
+While you can overland and drive independently to the site, taking a jeep tour is the best way to go.
+Not only is it important to know your way around out in the desert – which can truly be a matter of life or death in such a remote area, but it’s the most cost-effective way to get here.

 Read More: Ultimate Guide to the Salar de Uyuni Bolivia Salt Flats